wiltonlazary/lakeFS/docs/reference/authorization.md

 arn:lakefs:fs:::repository/*
 arn:lakefs:fs:::*
 ```

-this allows us to create fine-grained policies affecting only a specific subset of resources.
+This allows us to create fine-grained policies affecting only a specific subset of resources.

 See below for a full reference of ARNs and actions